-In 2011, the Partnership with a grant from Arts Council England toured a new stage adaptation of Michelle Magorian's classic novel Goodnight Mister Tom.
+In 2011, the Partnership was awarded a grant from Arts Council England to tour a new stage adaptation of Michelle Magorian’s classic novel, Goodnight Mister Tom.
 The production toured for 14 weeks and was a success with both critics and audiences.
-Later in 2011, the Children's Touring Partnership teamed up with the National Theatre to present Bristol Old Vic's musical adaptation of Swallows and Amazons by Helen Edmundson and Neil Hannon.
-Swallows and Amazons opened at the Vaudeville Theatre in London and played a limited Christmas season prior to a 17 week UK wide tour which delighted audiences both young and old.
+Later in 2011, the Children’s Touring Partnership teamed up with the National Theatre to present Bristol Old Vic’s musical adaptation of Swallows and Amazons by Helen Edmundson and Neil Hannon.
+Swallows and Amazons opened at the Vaudeville Theatre in London and played a limited Christmas season prior to a 17-week UK-wide tour.

 Stay up to date with Children’s Touring Partnership tours, events and news.